-Students who have attempted more than 150% of the units required for their degree or certificate program at Citrus College will be denied financial aid.
+Students who have completed a Bachelor degree or higher (including a foreign degree) or attempted more than 150% of the units required for their degree or certificate program at Citrus College will be denied financial aid.
 Units attempted at Citrus College and/or units earned at all other colleges attended will be calculated into the total number of units attempted.
 Up to 30 attempted units of remedial coursework at Citrus College may be deducted from the total units attempted.
 ESL classes are counted towards the total number of units attempted.
 Students who enroll in excessive remedial courses that do not apply to their degree or certificate may exhaust their financial aid eligibility prior to completing their program.